sankeer28/IP-INFO/README.md

 # IP INFO

-IP INFO is a web application that provides information about time, location, network, and weather based on the user's IP address.
-It utilizes various APIs and libraries to fetch and display the data in an interactive and informative manner.
+IP INFO is a web application that provides information about time, location, network, and weather, based only on the user's IP address.

 <p align="center">